MathuxNY-73/hackerrank-problems/README.md

 - [ ] Find a third solution using first method working on the sample input

 ### Diagonal Difference
-This is warmup algorithm problem form hackerrank.
+This is warmup algorithm problem from hackerrank.
 The goal is to compute the absolute difference between the two diagonals of a square matrix.
 This challenge was part of the Criteo Algorithm Competition of March 2018.
 I solved this problem using the C++ language.
 [Problem link](https://www.hackerrank.com/challenges/diagonal-difference/problem)
 As of March 28<sup>th</sup>, 2018: